RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 <b>Example of "Confidential" Magazine Documentary with Fixer Fred Otash:</b>
 <br>
 [![Confidential Documentary](https://img.youtube.com/vi/YW1yH-bTWi8/0.jpg)](https://youtu.be/YW1yH-bTWi8)<br>
-Note: Moving Parties and Responding Parties does not necessarily declare absoluteness regarding innocence or allegations.
+</b>Note: Moving Parties and Responding Parties does not necessarily declare absoluteness regarding innocence or allegations.
 People are advised to protect themselves legally and at this time, due to lacking research available, there may be patterns on moving/responding.
-These documents are improving.</i>
+These documents are improving.</i><b>

 ## <b>Improve Legislation and Comparisons </i>
 <i>Comparing Legislation Improvements for U.S. Laws, for example to <a href="https://newyork.public.law/laws/n.y._penal_law_section_135.60">New York</a></b>